Introduction

 Safety Concerns Associated with the Carolina Squat

-While some may find the aesthetics of the Carolina Squat appealing, the modification poses significant safety risks:
+While some may find the aesthetics of the Carolina Squat truck appealing, the modification poses significant safety risks:

 1. Impaired Visibility

 The raised front end creates a substantial height disparity, making it challenging for drivers to see the road ahead.
-This reduced visibility significantly increases the risk of accidents, especially in urban areas with pedestrians and other vehicles.
+It reduced visibility significantly increases the risk of accidents, especially in urban areas with pedestrians and other vehicles.

 2. Compromised Handling and Performance